Competitive Erosion is Conformally Invariant: Completing Proof of Theorem

-\nin We need a few more definitions and results to use the inequality in Lemma \ref{energyint} to prove Theorem \ref{negdrift123}. \nin Recall the standard gluing operation on any multigraph $G=(V,E)$ where certain subsets of vertices are identified (``glued") and they act as a single vertex.
+\end{lem} To proceed, we need a few more definitions.
+Recall the standard gluing operation on any multigraph $G=(V,E),$ where certain subsets of vertices are identified (``glued") and they act as a single vertex.
 Any edge between two identified vertices now act as a self loop in the glued graph.
 For more on glued graphs see \cite{Lp1}.
-Also in the sequel we will often specify a graph by just referring to the set of vertices which will be a subset of the vertex set of $\U_n.$ The graph then would be the sub graph induced on the set of vertices from $\U_n.$\\
+In the sequel, we often specify a graph by just referring to the set of vertices which will be a subset of the vertex set of $\U_n.$ The implicit graph in that case would be the sub-graph induced by the graph structure on $\U_n.$

+Since the blue random walk is stopped whenever it exits $R_{\rm{B}},$ one can think of it as the random walk on the graph obtained by gluing all the outer boundary points of $R_{\rm{B}}$ to a single point, and the random walk is stopped whenever it hits this point.
+Similarly, one can consider a glued graph corresponding to the red random walk.